 Hajira, the wife of Prophet Ibrahim, the mother of Prophet Ismael and the matriarch that created an entire civilization, remains a forgotten figure in the annals of religious history.
 There is not much archeological data available on her life, genealogy, family.
 Her description in the Old Testament projects her as a villain who could not show gratefulness to her mistress Sarah, the wife of Prophet Ibrahim.
 The Old Testament gave her the status of his concubine.
 Her son from Prophet Abraham, Ismail, was always jealous of Saras's son Prophet Isaac.

-The Muslim scholarship has also not focused on her real contributions to humanity, especially in building an international community of monotheists single-handedly.
-The Quran has preserved her sacrifices and contributions in the institution of Hajj, our scholarship, in general, has ignored the essence of Hajira's life, and the lesson one should draw from that.
+The Muslim scholarship has also not focused on her actual contributions to humanity, especially in building an international community of monotheists single-handedly.
+Although the Quran preserves her sacrifices and role in the institution of Hajj, our scholarship, in general, has ignored the essence of Hajira's life and the lesson one should draw from that.

 Hajira was young and had a suckling infant.
 No woman could ever imagine that her husband, who in his old age miraculously fathered his heir, would leave the wife and child in a barren land with few resources to sustain them.
 Regardless of the explanations given by others, the act would appear to many as an irresponsible one.
-Yet Prophet Ibrahim described as the friend of Allah, and one of the role models for humanity did that.
+Yet Prophet Ibrahim, known as the friend of Allah and one of the role models for humanity, did that.
 Why?

 Let us turn to the prayer that Prophet Ibrahim made while leaving the young wife and the infant in the desert of Arabia.
 "O our Sustainer!
 Behold, I have settled some of my offspring in a valley in which there is no arable land, close to Thy sanctified Temple, so that, O our Sustainer, they might devote themselves to prayer: cause Thou, therefore, people's hearts to incline towards them and grant them fruitful sustenance, so that they might have cause to be grateful."- 14:37 The prayer is not just a plea to God but a plan given to Hajira, who was the only adult in that neighborhood.
 The plan had four objectives: